parbasu/tableau/european_social_survey/README.md

 - The fieldwork is conducted face to face by interviewers and it lasts approximately an hour.
 It is conducted in the local language and it is mainly computer-assisted.

 - Questionnaires are translated for *functional equivalence*.
 That is, they are translated in such a way that the questions mean the same in every single country.
 This is in contrast to the questions being only *literally equivalent*.
-The source questionnaire is written in English, then local experts translate that questionnaire, so it has, as much as possible, the same meaning in every country as the English original.
+The source questionnaire is written in English, then local experts translate that questionnaire, so it has the same meaning in every country as the English original (as far as that is possible).

 - There is a very strong focus on standardizing the data collection and interviewing process.
 This is done through training.
 The sampling procedure must be random probability sampling.
 Lots of interviewer instructions and training is given in order to standardize their approach in terms of asking the question exactly as they appear in the questionnaire and not paraphrasing or interpreting the questions for respondents.